NathanVaughn/vscode-task-runner/README.md

 uv tool install vscode-task-runner
 ```

-Use the command `vtr` on the command line and provide the label of the task(s).
+Use the command `vtr` on the command line and provide the label of the task(s) you
-(You can also use the `vscode-task-runner` command instead
+want to run.
+You can also use the `vscode-task-runner` command instead
-if it makes you feel better).
+if it makes you feel better.

-Tasks will be searched for in the following order in the current working directory:
+Tasks will be searched for in the current working directory in the following order:

 - The `.vscode/tasks.json` file
 - The alphabetically first file with the suffix `.code-workspace`